McCourt School of Public Policy (MSPP)

 4. Junior Faculty Annual Reviews and Mid-Tenure Reviews

-1. Each year, the Dean shall appraise the performance of each junior tenure-line faculty member.
-The performance evaluation shall encompass scholarship, teaching, and service.
-A classroom visit by at least one tenured faculty member shall be part of the process.
+and will be guided by the input of the Faculty Review Committee.
+A classroom visit by at least one full-time teaching faculty member (tenure-line or nontenure-line) shall be part of the process.
 In conducting the annual review for junior tenure-line faculty with a joint appointment, the Dean and the Dean or Chair of the cognate unit will each provide a written review of the annual performance.

 2. The Dean will forward annual reviews to the Provost, and provide a copy to the junior tenure-line faculty member.